Gothic architecture: Rose windows

 Rose windows were a prominent feature of many Gothic churches and cathedrals.
-The rose was a symbol of the Virgin Mary, and they were particularly used in churches dedicated to her, including Notre-Dame de Paris.
-Nearly all the major Gothic cathedrals had them in the west façade, and many, such as Notre Dame de Paris, Amiens, Chartres, Strasbourg cathedral and Westminster Abbey, had them transepts as well.
+The rose was a symbol of the Virgin Mary, and they were particularly used in churches dedicated to her.
+The French Gothic cathedrals of Chartres, Notre Dame de Paris, Reims, and Laon have them in the west façade, and in the transepts as well.
+Amiens Cathedral, Strasbourg Cathedral and Westminster Abbey also have them in transepts.
 The designs of their tracery became increasingly complex, and gave their names to two periods; the Rayonnant and the Flamboyant.
 Two of the most famous Rayonnant rose windows were constructed in the transepts of Notre-Dame in the 13th century.